neoxic/lua-mongo/doc/client.md

 -------

 ### client:getCollection(dbname, cname)
-Returns a [Collection] with database name `dbname` and collection name `cname`.
+Returns a [Collection] object with database name `dbname` and collection name `cname`.

 ### client:getDatabase(name)
-Returns a [Database].
+Returns a [Database] object.

 ### client:getDatabaseNames()
-Returns a list of database names from the server.
+Returns a list of the names of all databases on the server.
 On error, returns `nil` and the error message.

 ### client:getDefaultDatabase()
-Returns `client`'s default [Database].
-See [mongo.Client] for more information.
+Returns a [Database] object with the default database name.
+See [mongo.Client()] for details.

 [Collection]: collection.md
 [Database]: database.md
-[mongo.Client]: main.md#mongoclienturi
+[mongo.Client()]: main.md#mongoclienturi